Lymph nodes & spleen, nonlymphoma

 • Suppurative granulomas

-• Necrotizing granulomas typical for tuberculosis infection; also seen in atypical mycobacterial infection
+• Necrotizing granulomas are typical in M. tuberculosis infection but are also seen in atypical mycobacterial infection

 • Granulomas without necrosis can be suggestive of sarcoidosis